Student Loan Forgiveness: 2023 Facts and Statistics

-- The Supreme Court began hearing the case in February 2023 and may have a ruling by June 2023.
+- The Supreme Court began hearing the case in February 2023.

 - 26 million borrowers applied for loan forgiveness through this plan when the application was open in fall 2022.

-- Roughly 38.6 million borrowers will benefit from this student loan forgiveness plan in total.
+- Roughly 38.6 million borrowers would have benefited from this student loan forgiveness plan in total.

-- About 24.8 million Pell Grant recipients will benefit from the plan.
+- About 24.8 million Pell Grant recipients would have benefited from the plan.

-- Nearly 90% of forgiveness dollars will go to borrowers making under $75,000 annually.
+- Nearly 90% of forgiveness dollars would go to borrowers making under $75,000 annually.

-- The measure could fully cancel loan debt for almost 20 million borrowers.
+- The measure would have fully canceled loan debt for almost 20 million borrowers.